NytoxRex0/NDDimmerboard/README.md

 # NDDimmerboard
 Dimmer board with 10 channels for ESPHome and HomeAssistant

+WARNING: Please do not replicate this project if you are not qualified to work with mains ac voltage!
+Replicate this project on your own risk!

 This board contains 10 MOSFET AC dimmers for (Mains AC) LED bulbs in homes.
 The board can be set-up in either leading-edge or trailing-edge dimmer modes, however trailing-edge is preferred.
 Each output is rated for +-1A for a total of 10A.
 The board also contains 16 inputs for switches, this is done via 3.3v by just connecting a switch to the SWx terminal.